-The award-winning Katandra Project epitomises Katandra School’s vision to make inclusive education accessible and achievable for all.
-Through this ground-breaking, point-in-time advice and support program, Katandra staff share their extensive knowledge and expertise with teachers in mainstream schools about intellectual disability, engagement and behavioural concerns.
+The Katandra Project 2.0 epitomises Katandra School’s vision to make inclusive education accessible and achievable for all.
+Through this ground-breaking, point-in-time advice and support program, Katandra staff share their extensive knowledge and expertise with mainstream schools and community organisations about intellectual disability, engagement and behavioural concerns.

 - Purpose – to increase the confidence and capacity of teachers to support students with additional needs enrolled in mainstream schools.